garethbradley/rails4-bootstrap-devise-cancan-omniauth/README.md

-# Rails 4.0 App with Mongoid, Devise, CanCan, OmniAuth and Twitter Bootstrap (TDD ready)
+# Rails 4.0 App with Active Record, Devise, CanCan, OmniAuth and Twitter Bootstrap (TDD ready)
 ---

+This app template is based on the fantastic work by Alex Klepa.
+I wanted the same thing but using Active Record/SQL rather than Mongo.
 You can use this project as a starting point for a Rails web application.
 It requires Rails 4 uses Mongoid as database, Devise/OmniAuth for user management and authentication, CanCan for user access control, and Twitter Bootstrap for CSS styling.

 [Rails 4.0 Bootstrap Demo App](http://rails4-bootstrap.klepa.co/)